ramagottfried/symbolist/dev-notes/ScoreBundle-setup-design.md

     *For simplicity we can start by not switching Staves mid-system.
 And then add that functionality later.*
 * System will need a bracket or some kind of graphic

+##### Notes:
-*maybe a Stave is the parent container (group) for a set of Symbols, and a System is a container for a set of Staves.
+Maybe a Stave is the parent container (group) for a set of Symbols, and a System is a container for a set of Staves.
 In this case the bounds of the Stave would need to be adapted to contain the placement range of the Symbols.
-Or at the minimum, the Symbol would need to be able to locate the associated Stave based on the /time value*
+Or at the minimum, the Symbol would need to be able to locate the associated Stave based on the /time value.
+In this case, does the Symbol need to hold the /time anymore? maybe still good to keep since that makes it more human readable.
+Or then: does it need the graphic information? or only the semantic values?

 # Palette: